'CRASH x TEDDY M'

-The guitar debuted at Ed Sheeran's sold out Wembley Stadium shows in 2015 and features on the live concert movie, Jumpers for Goalposts.
+Ed Sheeran debuted his 'Crash x Teddy M' Stratocaster on the first night of his Wembley Stadium shows in 2015 and it also features on the live concert movie, Jumpers for Goalposts.

 John CRASH Matos